Price Check in 15 Minutes: Recover $15K–$30K Left on the Table for $68K–$96K Operators

 Timeline for rollout

 Thea’s check showed 0% price resistance (no one ever negotiated).
-She raised prices 18% for new clients.
-Added $12.8K monthly with zero client loss.
-The check took 10 minutes.
+She raised prices 18% for new clients, added $12.8K monthly with zero client loss, and the check took 10 minutes.

 Here’s exactly what you’re about to do: